thingsboard/thingsboard.github.io/_includes/docs/reference/http-api.md

 - Use **RPC debug terminal** widget in your ThingsBoard instance;

 {% if docsPrefix == null or docsPrefix == "pe/" %}
 - Subscribe to RPC commands from the server using the command below.
 To do this, in the first terminal window send GET request with observe flag.
-Don't forget replace <code>$THINGSBOARD_HOST_NAME</code> with your host and <code>$ACCESS_TOKEN</code> with your device's access token:
+Don't forget to replace <code>$THINGSBOARD_HOST_NAME</code> with your host and <code>$ACCESS_TOKEN</code> with your device's access token:

 ```shell
 curl -v -X GET http://$THINGSBOARD_HOST_NAME/api/v1/$ACCESS_TOKEN/rpc?timeout=20000